saibalusulapalem/playgroundtools/README.md

 - `args`: the arguments to pass to the module (`-m {module} {args ...}`)

-To configure the installation of `playgroundtools`, edit the [config.json](https://github.com/saibalusulapalem/playgroundtools/blob/main/playgroundtools/config.json) file.
-An easier way to do so will be coming in a future update.
+To configure the installation of `playgroundtools`, utilize the `config` command in the CLI.
+You can also do this by manually editing the [config.json](https://github.com/saibalusulapalem/playgroundtools/blob/main/playgroundtools/config.json) file.
 The available options are:
 - `folders`: a list of folders that should be placed inside the playground upon creation.
 - `files`: maps file names to lists containing the contents of the file by line.